kb6265888-cyber/Advanced-SQL-Concepts-Assignment/README.md

 FROM HighValueSales h
 JOIN KigaliCustomers k ON h.CustomerID = k.CustomerID;

-Ootput(image 3):
+Output(image 3):

-4.Recursive CTE
+4. Recursive CTE
 ​SQL Query
     WITH MonthsOfYear (MonthNumber) AS (
     SELECT 1 FROM DUAL
     UNION ALL
     SELECT MonthNumber + 1 FROM MonthsOfYear WHERE MonthNumber < 12
 )
 SELECT MonthNumber FROM MonthsOfYear;

-Ootput(image 4):
+Output(image 4):

-5.CTE with Aggregation
+5. CTE with Aggregation
 ​SQL Query:

     WITH CustomerSpending AS (
     SELECT CustomerID, SUM(TotalAmount) AS TotalSpent
     FROM Sales
     GROUP BY CustomerID